Skip to main content

 • the previous commit on the source branch, when the most recent successful deployment occurred to the target organization

-This is the problem with validation only CI jobs: as the validation CI job does not deploy metadata to the target, there is no previous commit which can be used as a substitute to the most recent successful deployment.
-As a result, we can't generate a delta CI job run in the same way as we can for deployment jobs.
+This is a specific problem with validation only CI jobs - because the validation CI job does not deploy metadata to the target, there is no previous commit which can be used as a substitute to the most recent successful deployment.

 We have considered several options, but we have not identified yet a suitable alternative to compare against.
 If you can think of any possible substitutes, we'd love to hear from you.